Frequently Asked Technical Questions

 Router Bit Maintenance and Storage

-Q: Prior to and after using my router bits, is there anything that I should do to insure a long-lasting bit?
+Q: Before and after using my router bits, is there anything that I can do to insure a long-lasting bit?

 A: Our woodworkers recommend the following to ensure maximum bit life:

-2) Clean bits off after each use and spray blade lubricant on if available.
+2. Clean bits off after each use and spray a blade lubricant on them, if it is available.

-4) Touch up dull bits with a 4 Grit Diamond Bar Hone Knife.
+4. Touch up dull bits with Diamond Honing Stones.

 Router Bit Safety

-Q: What are the basic safety guidelines for using Router Bits?
+Q: What are the basic guidelines for using Router Bits?

 A: SAFETY